kupuguy/ansible-role-relkit/README.md

 <!-- THIS IS A GENERATED FILE, DO NOT EDIT -->

 All things Build & Release.
-This role manages the provisioning of Build and Release tools and services: Jenkins (CI Service), Aptly (Debian Repository).
+This role manages the provisioning of build and release tools and services: Jenkins (CI Service), Aptly (Debian Repository).
+Usage: by default, this role does nothing as all `*_state` variables are set to ignored.
+For the components you're interested in, set the `*_state` variables to present or absent.

 * * *